StackVista/stackstate-agent/Development.md

-# Build and distribute StackState Agent in linux using Docker test
+# Build and distribute StackState Agent in linux using Docker

 Using our builder image clone and checkout the public repo and th <<branch>> you are interested of:
 ```bash